kiminh/FUZZ-IEEE2020/README.md

 # FUZZ-IEEE2020
-Source codes, raw data and results for paper Predictability of Off-line to On-line RecommenderMeasures via Scaled Fuzzy Implicators submitted to FUZZ-IEEE 2020
+Source codes, raw data and results for paper Predictability of Off-line to On-line Recommender Measures via Scaled Fuzzy Implicators submitted to FUZZ-IEEE 2020

+The paper as well as this repository is partially based on the data from (https://arxiv.org/abs/1809.03186) presented at REVEAL 2018 vorkshop.
+For instructions on running the recommending algorithms and off-line evaluation, please refer to https://github.com/lpeska/REVEAL2018 repository.

 ## Abstract
 We introduce "fuzzy Challenge Response Framework" (fChRF) as a formal model for understanding of relationship between a model (usually computed) and real world observations.
 Both real and model situations consist of challenges/questions and responses/answers.
 We introduce a class of "scaled fuzzy Implicators" (sfI) to measure the quality of reduction of real world situations to model situations.